tokyo-ml/tokyo-ml.github.io/_posts/2018-02-15-Is it singularity yet.md

 - Keynote talk by Ashley Smart
 - 19:50 --BREAK for FOOD and DRINKs--
 - Lightning talks:
-  - *Cookiecutter Docker Science* by Takahiko Ito
+  - *Cookiecutter Template for Data Scientists Working in Docker Containers* by Takahiko Ito
   - *NIPS 2017 Report* by Yohei Kikuta
   - *Kelner* by Leszek Rybicki
 - 21:00 --Networking time!--